Changissnz/selfinterest/README.md

 the will in a directionality improper towards the expected, or the motivation is not there for the will of wants and desires converged into expectation unmet.
-Then according to this text's description, when the terms "will" and "motivation" are swapped for one another's definition, then the "will" is a dependency for "motivation".
+Then according to this text's description, when the terms "will" and "motivation" are swapped for one another's definition, the "will" is a dependency for "motivation".
 One point of confusion on "self-interest", "will", and "motivation" is the cognitive awareness by the self of these forces.
 The self always has a conceptualization of their self-interest, although they might not know the consequences of acting on what they